nditc/NDITC-WEB/README.md

 ### https://nditc.net - Click to see

-Welcome to the official repository for the NDITC website.
-Here you can explore how we developed our official.
-If you are a member of NDITC and if you want to contribute then have a talk with our executive panel then you will be able to access push your ideas to this repository.
+Welcome to NDITC’s official website repository.
+This platform is dedicated to showcasing the development journey of our official site.
+For NDITC members interested in contributing, we encourage you to contact with our executive panel.
+Upon discussion, you’ll gain the opportunity to share and contribute your innovative ideas to this repository.

 ## Tech Stack Used